Thomas-McKanna/Data-Structure-Visualizations/README.md

 # CS3800 Project (Fall 2019)

-The aim of this project is to create a simulation of one of the scheduling method which Linux employs: Completely Fair Scheduler (CFS).
+The aim of this project is to create a simulation of one of the scheduling method whichs Linux employs: Completely Fair Scheduler (CFS).
 The simulation is visualized using a modified version of a project by David Galles (https://www.cs.usfca.edu/~galles/visualization/).

 The app uses pure javascript, html, and css - so all that is needed is a web browser.
 After cloning the repo, open up `CFS.html` in a web browser to begin.
 You will be presented with an input field allowing you to customize the processes to simulate.